JoshuaEgwuatu/Capstone-Spring2023-CitizenAirQualitySensor/Documentation/Signoffs/jiegwuatu42-web_wireless-signoff.md

    - The encryption/decryption will happen at two different times: [6]
      - Communication to Server
      - Server to User
-5. The server must be able to read, decrypt, and format the data collected.
-6. The server must be accessible via the Internet.
+4. The server must be accessible via the Internet.
-7. The data received must be displayed in a user friendly format.
+5. The data received must be displayed in a user friendly format.
 User Interface will use Graphical Interface.